shinzo-labs/gmail-mcp/README.md

 ## Contributing

 Contributions are welcomed and encouraged.
-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on issues, pull requests, and contact information.
+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on issues, contributions, and contact information.